 Invasive testing is performed when surgery is contemplated.

-- Inspection and palpation – shows visible bulges of varicose veins, hyper pigmentation, stasis dermatitis, atrophic blanching (white scaring at the site of pervious ulcers with capillaries around it) or lipodermatosclerosis.
+- Inspection and palpation – shows visible bulges of varicose veins, hyperpigmentation, stasis dermatitis, atrophic blanching (white scaring at the site of previous ulcers with capillaries around it) or lipodermatosclerosis.

 - The patient is evaluated standing to view maximal distention of the veins.

-- Oedema is generally pitting in the late stages but initially it presents as calf fullness Long standing oedema leads to brawny oedema.
+- Edema is generally pitting in the late stages but initially, it presents as calf fullness Long standing edema leads to brawny edema.

 - Active or healed ulcers are seen in advanced cases and mostly present on the medial supra-malleolar region at the site of the major perforating veins and the greatest hydrostatic pressure.

-- Trendelenburg test is performed bed side to distinguish superficial from deep reflux.
+- Trendelenburg test is performed bedside to distinguish superficial from deep reflux.
 The patient lies and elevates the legs to empty the veins.
 He stands after applying the tourniquet.
 If there is superficial disease the veins will remain collapsed if compression is more proximal to the point of reflux.
-In deep venous reflux the veins will continue to dilate despite use of tourniquet or manual compression.
-Though the test determines distribution of venous insufficiency but does not determine the extent of severity or provide the information about the cause.
+In deep venous reflux, the veins will continue to dilate despite the use of a tourniquet or manual compression.
+Though the test determines the distribution of venous insufficiency but does not determine the extent of severity or provide the information about the cause.

-- Bed side doppler studies point to the direction of the flow.
-This is performed by manoeuvres like valsalva or sudden release of thigh or calf compression.
+- Bedside doppler studies point to the direction of the flow.
+This is performed by maneuvers like Valsalva or sudden release of thigh or calf compression.

-- Systemic causes of oedema like heart failure, renal failure, liver failure, endocrine disorders or side effects of medication like calcium channel blockers, non-steroidal anti-inflammatory or oral hypoglycaemic agents.
+- Systemic causes of edema like heart failure, renal failure, liver failure, endocrine disorders or side effects of medication like calcium channel blockers, non-steroidal anti-inflammatory or oral hypoglycaemic agents.

 - Other local causes are ruptured popliteal cyst, soft tissue hematoma or mass, chronic exertion compartment syndrome, gastrocnemius tear of lymphoedema